iPad Air Review

 It will be interesting to see what happens when Google finally spits out its long-awaited sequel to the Nexus 10 – if it can play in these high end waters at a decent price, we’ll have a real competition on our hands.

-We’ll run through some of the key features and how they perform on the Air in a moment, but the main thing to know is that the iPad Air is fast.
+I’ll run through some of the key features and how they perform on the Air in a moment, but the main thing to know is that the iPad Air is fast.
 Really fast.

 We’re getting to a point where describing a smartphone or tablet as quick under the finger is pointless – once you reach a certain point there’s not a lot more speed to be gained.